 While we are on the topic of installation, let’s chat about installing the BeSafe iZi Plus…

-The basics of the BeSafe iZi Plus installation are similar to the Volvo (tethers, foot prop, seat belt), with a few additional safety measures.
+The basics of the BeSafe iZi Plus installation are similar to all extended rear facing seats (lower tethers, foot prop, seat belt), with a few additional safety measures.
 I felt confident about installing it, until I saw it in real life.
 It’s SUCH an impressive looking seat it is a little intimidating.
 It is heavy and solid and the side impact protection (SIP) is particularly evident in the way the head rest surrounds the head.
 Charly loves playing peekaboo when in the seat because her head is barely visible from the side.
 I had explained that the reason it was so “deep” was so that if we were ever in an accident, her head would be safe in there.
 When I put her in it for the first time and turned a corner, she gleefully shouted, “My head is so safe it is boinking around INSIDE here”.

 Ok, so… I suppressed my confidence and the urge to just wing it (because how hard could it be?)
 And I did what you should ALWAYS do with any car seat you install – no matter how easy you think it will be.
 I went online and downloaded the manual and read it cover to cover.
 I watched the various functions videos on the iZi Plus page and re-read the web page information with the seat in front of me.
 And then I watched the installation video.

 There’s a difference between a car seat that is difficult to install and one that has multiple, but simple, steps.
 The iZi Plus isn’t meant to move between cars.
 They are meant to fit your car as tightly as if it were part of the car – and they definitely do that.
 I got our BeSafe iZi Plus securely in on the first try… While filming it one handed or asking my husband to do bits of filming when I needed 2 hands.
 And it is literally more stable than the actual seats in the car!
 (Ok maybe not more stable, but likely AS stable).